When To Call a Doctor

 You may be referred to a

-physical therapist for exercises to rebuild your
+physical therapist for exercises to rebuild strength in your

-Achilles tendon and leg muscle strength.
+Achilles tendon and leg muscles.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.